 In this activity, you and your child will walk around a park, your neighborhood, or your backyard, talking about and taking pictures of bugs you find.

-Read a book or watch a short, child-friendly YouTube video about bugs.
+Read a book or watch a short, child-friendly video about bugs.

 After talking about what you’ve learned, tell your child that you are going on a bug hunt.
-This bug hunt is not to catch or hurt the bugs, but just to find them and talk about them and then take fun pictures of them.
+The purpose of the bug hunt is to find and talk about bugs, not to catch or hurt them, and then take fun pictures of them.
 The pictures help us remember them and look at them more closely.

 While walking around, have fun helping your child search for bugs by looking through grass, under rocks, and around trees.
 While walking around looking for bugs, you can say this chant.